-Making your way to our state’s most spectacular waterfalls can be a day’s adventure, so be sure to wear your hiking shoes, pack a picnic, and bring your camera for all the photo ops along the way.
-Ready?
-All right, here are our top picks for waterfall watching in Wisconsin:
+Making your way to our state’s most spectacular waterfalls can be a day’s activity, so be sure to wear your hiking shoes, pack a picnic, and bring your camera to get that perfect shot of the falls.
+Ready to go?
+Here’s our top picks for waterfall watching in Wisconsin!

 Amnicon Falls State Park presents visitors with a series of waterfalls and rapids along the Amnicon River, and a covered footbridge that’s as picturesque as the falls.

 Favorite falls: The Snake Pit Falls, on a narrow branch of the Amnicon, drop 25 feet with a dramatic turn half-way down.

 While you’re there: Look for dark basalt at the Upper Falls and sandstone at the Lower Falls.
 The basalt is from lava that flowed a billion years ago, and the sandstone is from streams that flowed millions of years ago.

 Copper Falls State Park – Mellen

 Favorite falls: The Copper Falls, of course, which drop a total of 40 feet.

 While you’re there: Admire bridges constructed in the 1920s by returning First World War veterans, and log buildings constructed in the 1930s.